diwash21/College-Website/README.md

-College Website (1st Semester Project)
+🎓 College Website – 1st Semester Project
-This is my 1st semester college website project.
-It is a simple static website made using HTML, CSS, and basic JavaScript.
+A simple and clean college website created during my 1st semester.

-Features
+This project shows my early learning of HTML, CSS, and JavaScript, including page structure, layout, and basic design.

-Simple and clean design
+✨ Features
-Multiple pages (Home, About, Courses, Contact, etc.)
+Clean and simple UI
-Responsive layout
+Multiple pages (Home, About, Courses, Contact) Responsive layout
-Easy navigation
+Easy-to-understand code structure

-Technologies Used
+🛠️ Technologies Used
-HTML
+HTML5
-CSS
+CSS3
 JavaScript

-How to Run
+▶️ How to Run
-Download or clone the project
+Download or clone this repository
-Open index.html in your browser
+Open index.html in any browser

-Folder Structure
+📁 Folder Structure
 index.html
 about.html
 contact.html